Top 5 – Waterfalls in Gaspésie

 Chute du Grand Sault, Carleton-sur-Mer

-You can see the beautiful Grand Sault waterfall from the trail of the same name, which is part of the Carleton-sur-Mer–Maria trail network.
+You can see the beautiful Grand Sault waterfall from the trail of the same name.
 This 2.9-km easy trail is accessible from the parking lot located on 3e Rang in Maria.
 This trail leads to the intersection of the Mont Carleton and Les Pionniers trails in Carleton-sur-Mer shortly after the Grand Sault waterfall, which is fed by the Glenburnie stream.
 Other trails in the network, ranging in length from 1.4 km to 4.9 km, offer views of various streams and waterfalls.
 These trails are interconnected and safely constructed, with several bridges, stairs and lookouts offering superb views.

 Chute à Philomène, Saint-Alexandre-des-Lacs